 Armed with inspiration and knowledge of how to change, campers are empowered to take control of their lives in a positive way.
-Along the way we develop insight and practice coping skills related to social interactions, frustration tolerance, and other areas of concern.
+Along the way, we develop insight and practice coping skills related to social interactions, frustration tolerance, and other areas of concern.

 Your child should be excited about attending Summerland Camps.
 We are an exciting and fun adventure based camp where campers also learn how to set goals and take charge of their life.
 Attending Summerland Camps is not a punishment- it’s a privilege.
-It’s also a first option before more severe (and more expensive) options should be tried.
+It’s also the first option before more severe (and more expensive) options should be tried.

 Stay the Course

 It’s also important to follow through with treatment once you mention it to your child.
-If you mention the possibility of treatment then back off, it sends a message that the behaviors are not severe enough to warrant immediate change.
+If you mention the possibility of treatment then back off, it sends a message that the behaviors are not severe enough to warrant an immediate change.

-Sometimes parents call Summerland Camps and schedule their child for a session, then later cancel because, “They turned over a new leaf and we want to give our child a second chance.”
+Sometimes parents call Summerland Camps and schedule their child for a session, then later cancel because “They turned over a new leaf and we want to give our child a second chance.”
 This sends the wrong message to the child.

 In our experience, “second chances” never turn out well.
 A few weeks pass, and without a clinical intervention, nothing changes.
 Now the child has learned how to better manipulate mom and dad by threatening, “I will always hate you if you send me” or similar.